SamanthaF901/ELK-Project1-/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _protected____, in addition to restricting _access____ to the network.
+Load balancing ensures that the application will be highly protected, in addition to restricting access to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

-Load balancers protects the system from DDoS attacks by shifting attack traffic.
-The advantage of a jump box is to give access to the user from a single node that can be secured and monitored.
+Load balancers protect the network system from DDos attacks.
+The advantage of a jump box is to provide additional security.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _jumpbox____ and system _network____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the jumpbox and system network.
 - _TODO: What does Filebeat watch for?_

-Filebeat watches for file changes on the machine.
+Filebeat watches for any file changes on the machine.

 - _TODO: What does Metricbeat record?_
 Metricbeat collects metrics from the operating system and from the services running on the server.